Avivar101/avivar101.github.io/_posts/2024-03-17-first post.md

 In this article I will be showing you how I got started with my blog-site using Github pages free.
 This is a test

-Some post are not woking
+Some post are not working